 Haters are always going to hate, but particularly when someone has come up as fast as Big Mike.
 Fortunately, few MCs can dispense with their critics with as much effortless wit and style as him.
 "Shut Up" alone is full of perfectly devastating lyrical ju-jitsu: yeah he was gassed at the MOBO awards – so?
 He never won a MOBO before.
 You want to call him a back-up dancer for repping with Kanye at the Brits?
 Fine, all of your crew are back-up dancers.
 You want to talk about Lord of the Mics?
 You ain't even lord of your yard.

-In a way, the greatest boost to Stormzy's underground credibility on GSAP comes on a skit, rather than a track.
+Arguably the greatest boost to Stormzy's underground credibility on GSAP comes on a skit, rather than a track.
 The Crazy Titch Interlude is a wild, deeply poignant intervention from the ghost of grime past – the former mic legend, now over a decade into his 30 year sentence for murder, provides a two minute history lesson and defence of the young hot-shot MC he has never met, straight down the phone line from HMP: "We started from the roots to this ting," says the embodiment of 'gangster grime', comparing Stormz to Neo and himself to Morpheus: "but now we've gone past the roots.
 We don't need a middleman.
 Mr Smith is nearly obsolete – we don't need those label ones again, we can actually just shot it ourself and cut through … I don't want to hear man say I'm too gang to listen to Stormzy – shut up!
 That's a lie.
 You ain't.
 You're just a hater."

 Titch won't be disappointed by GSAP – and we shouldn't be surprised.
 Stormzy is an MC who, as his profile soared in the aftermath of "Shut Up's" runaway success, released "Scary", the least compromised, least poppy track you could imagine.
 GSAP is not short of grime bangers: among the new tracks, "Cold", "Return of the Rucksack" and "Mr Skeng" stand out for their fire-and-brimstone lyrical toughness.
 Of course, it helps that when Stormzy does slow things down, when he sings, he can pull it off – stoned love song "Cigarettes and Cush", with Kehlani, is the highlight of these.
 As with the chipmunked vocals, the emotional maximalism of a lot of GSAP's production, the Hollywood epic influence – and the slower tracks too – aren't a new thing for grime.
 Take it back to Wiley's debut, Treddin' on Thin Ice, where many of the highlights are reflective, slower lyrical narratives delivered over twinkling – not earth-shaking – production.

-So if the music itself is straddling the divide, what are Stormzy's chances of being a bona fide pop star?
+So if the music itself is mounting the divide, what are Stormzy's chances of being a bona fide pop star?
 "Grime is now fast becoming a commercial force to rank alongside the cultural impact it has enjoyed over the past decade", enthused music industry body BPI's official year-end report for 2016, citing Skepta's album sales and Stormzy's rise as evidence.
 This side of the music business may seem dry as sandpaper, the antithesis of grime's raw creative energy – "here be beauty, there be pie charts", as Jez put it in Peep Show – but it's illustrative of a new paradigm; grime as mainstream is, for now at least, the way things are.